dollachyreiss/dollachyreiss/README.md

      <br>
      <details>
 <summary>𝓡EAD</summary>
-well hello, this is actually so short, so go to my main instead
+well hello, this is actually so short, more info bout fandom in sp!!
 <br>
 HI, I'm a multifandom and a multishipper!
 IM into a lot of fandoms, BUT I FORGOT ALL THE FANDOM I JOINED AFTER I JUST LEFT IT FOR 1 MONTH..???
 I'm getting more busy that i kinda rarely plays pony town right now..i mainly like.
 SO HEY, PLEASE PLAY ROBLOX WITH ME!!!
 MY USER IS @iikasxihaja 🥹🥹.. also i do have a flirty personality so i will most likely flirt with you when we get close, it does not mean that i have feelings for you.
 SET BOUNDARIES clearly if you do NOT want this. i dont read dnis often ^_^ do i have a kin..? idk bro I'm too lazy to know myself and a character that like me vruh 🤣🤣✌✌ but i have my comfy char!!
 BTW MY BIAS IS SOOBIN FROM TXT ✌✌🤣🤣
 </details>